 Increase in clients who have a positive transition into secure housing

 We know that housing first works.
-When people have housing combined with the appropriate support, additional trauma is limited, and they have the best chance to recover, rebuild and break the intergenerational cycle of homelessness.
+When people have housing combined with appropriate support, we can limit additional trauma, and they have the best chance to recover, rebuild and break the intergenerational cycle of homelessness.

 Our work contributes to the SDGs